188.8.131.52 Determining the assessable income for pensioners below age pension age

 When a lump sum amount is apportioned under the SSAct for a 12 month period and a person is cancelled and reclaims, including a claim for a different type of social security benefit, the previously apportioned amount continues to be maintained until the end of the 12 month period, even when the source of the income ceases.

-What this means is that, for CONTROLLERS, where a trust or company has been wound up or suffers a decline in its source of income, a legislative instrument under SSAct section 1207Z will override SSAct section 1073.
+What this means is that, for controllers, where a trust or company has been wound up or suffers a decline in its source of income, a legislative instrument under SSAct section 1207Z will override SSAct section 1073.
 Where the trust or company has been wound up, the distributions will be ignored.
 Where the entity suffers a decline in its source of income, the controller can request reassessment of income for social security purposes, based on the estimated income of the entity currently.
-In this situation, any distribution received by a controller can also be adjusted (please find below link to the legislative instrument).
+In this situation, any distribution received by a controller can also be adjusted (Social Security (Attribution of Income) Principles 2017).

-Bona fide pensioner borrowings (loans) are NOT income.
+Bona fide borrowings (loans) are not income.
 A bona fide borrowing is one where money moves from the lender to the borrower, and there is an intention that the money be repaid.

 - credit card borrowings, or